Alphonso Davies: Early life

 Davies was born to Liberian parents in Buduburam, a refugee camp in Ghana, the fourth youngest of six siblings.
 His father, Debeah Davies, and his mother, Victoria Davies, originally lived in Monrovia, the capital of Liberia.
 They fled during the Second Liberian Civil War, which displaced more than 450,000 Liberians.
 In 2005, the family emigrated to Canada, eventually settling in Edmonton.
-At the age of 15, Davies relocated alone to Vancouver to join the Whitecaps FC Residency program.
+After moving to Edmonton, Davies attended Mother Teresa Elementary School.
+At the age of 14, Davies relocated alone to Vancouver to join the Whitecaps FC Residency program.
 As part of the program, he attended Burnaby Central Secondary School.
 On June 6, 2017, he received Canadian citizenship; until then he had been a Liberian national.

 Davies attended St Nicholas Catholic Junior High in the Edmonton Catholic School District.
 His school soccer teammate Onesphore Hamis recalled, "Soccer was the thing he wanted to get into, but language was a problem."
 His classmate and fellow Liberian immigrant Chernoh Fahnbulleh recalled of Davies, "He spoke English but it was, like, broken English".

 As a child in Edmonton, Davies first played organized soccer with Free Footie, an after-school soccer league for inner-city elementary school students who cannot afford registration fees and equipment, or who lack transportation to games.

 After playing for Edmonton Internationals, and Edmonton Strikers, Davies joined the Whitecaps FC Residency in 2015 at the age of 14.